+'''

-open(+SrcDest, +Mode, -Stream, +Options)
+open(+SrcDest, +Mode, -Stream, +Options) [ISO]

-ISO compliant predicate to open a stream.
-SrcDest is either an atom specifying a file, or a term 'pipe (Command)', like see/1 and tell/1.
+'''

+True when SrcDest can be opened in Mode and Stream is an I/O stream to/from the object.
+SrcDest is normally the name of a file, represented as an atom or string.
 Mode is one of read, write, append or update.
 Mode append opens the file for writing, positioning the file pointer at the end.
 Mode update opens the file for writing, positioning the file pointer at the beginning of the file without truncating the file.
-Stream is either a variable, in which case it is bound to an integer identifying the stream, or an atom, in which case this atom will be the stream identifier.34 The Options list can contain the following options:
+Stream is either a variable, in which case it is bound to an integer identifying the stream, or an atom, in which case this atom will be the stream identifier.34